My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Once again, digital comes to the rescue.
 As with everything, there is a Photoshop technique for every problem; I only had to learn how.
 This photo is an example of what I figured out this morning.
 It ain't hard or magic.

 I adjusted the canvas three times (Edit - Resize - Canvas Size).
 First, I used white by 3/4 (.75) of an inch and centered.
 Next, I used white and added an inch to the height, oriented with the top arrow.
-Lastly, I added .10 in grey to both sides, oriented with the top right arrow, using the erase tool in the top left and bottom right corner to create a "shadow."
+Lastly, I added .10 in grey to both sides, oriented with the top right arrow, using the erase tool in the top left and bottom right corners to create a "shadow."

 I may use the shadow all the time.